BlueSeph28/maincra-starter/README.md

 you need a **private key** for your server for an user with **SUDO** access.

+make sure that the user can access to sudo without password.

 Run
 ``USERHOST=[user] IPHOST=[ip] make baremetalProvision``
 (replace variables values with yours)